SudoRootHacker/SAST/README.md

-# DevSecOps CI/CD Pipeline with Jenkins
+# DevSecOps CI/CD Pipeline with Jenkins PROJECT

 This project demonstrates a complete DevSecOps pipeline that integrates security testing into the CI/CD workflow.